MKspencer88/Python-games-/README.md

 # Conditional Statements

- Before moving forward I needed more clairifaction of **if**, **else**, and **elif**
+ Before moving forward I needed more clarification of **if**, **else**, and **elif**
 - if:  Checks whether a condition is True.
 If it is, Python runs the code inside it
 - else: Is the back up plan so if the input for if is false then it will go on to run the next part of the script
-- elif: else if: It allows for additonal conditons.
+- elif: else if: It allows for additional conditions.
 Use when you want multiple, mutually exclusive checks, but only one of them should run.

 <img width="479" height="189" alt="image" src="https://github.com/user-attachments/assets/893cb232-42a8-47d4-9f26-c595dc4454c1" />

 # Modulus Operator

-I asked chat to breakdown luckynumbers.py line by line and explain to me what everthing meant.
-While I was reading through the explaination the words **Modulus Operator (%)** stood out to me.
-Mostly because I had no clue what it was. i learned:
+I asked chat to breakdown luckynumbers.py line by line and explain to me what everything meant.
+While I was reading through the explanation the words **Modulus Operator (%)** stood out to me.
+Mostly because I had no clue what it was:
 - Modulus Operator represented in code as this **%** gives you the remainder of a division **remainder = a % b**.

 It can be used to do multiple things such as: